Norsk-institutt-for-samkjoring/Standard/README.md

 - [ ] get feedback

 ### Contributors
-* Norwegian carpool embassy / Norsk institutt for samkjøring -> with help from AI's
+* Norwegian carpool embassy / Norsk institutt for samkjøring -> with help from AI's and feedback from others